bourbaki6/BERT-Text-Mapping/README.md

 # BERT Text Mapping

-Mapping the meaning in your text corpus — automatic topic discovery using SBERT embeddings, UMAP, and HDBSCAN.
-No labels required.
+Automatic topic discovery for text corpora without any labels.
+The project embeds every document with Sentence-BERT, compresses into a lower-dimensional space with UMAP, and clusters with HDBSCAN.